Special values of L-functions: Conjectures

-Subsidiary explanations are given for the integer values of $n$ for which a formulae of this sort involving $L(n)$ can be expected to hold.
+Subsidiary explanations are given for the integer values of $n$ for which formulae of this sort involving $L(n)$ can be expected to hold.

 The conjectures for (a) are called Beilinson's conjectures, for Alexander Beilinson.
 The idea is to abstract from the regulator of a number field to some "higher regulator" (the Beilinson regulator), a determinant constructed on a real vector space that comes from algebraic K-theory.

 The conjectures for (b) are called the Bloch–Kato conjectures for special values (for Spencer Bloch and Kazuya Kato; this circle of ideas is distinct from the Bloch–Kato conjecture of K-theory, extending the Milnor conjecture, a proof of which was announced in 2009).
 They are also called the Tamagawa number conjecture, a name arising via the Birch–Swinnerton-Dyer conjecture and its formulation as an elliptic curve analogue of the Tamagawa number problem for linear algebraic groups.
 In a further extension, the equivariant Tamagawa number conjecture (ETNC) has been formulated, to consolidate the connection of these ideas with Iwasawa theory, and its so-called Main Conjecture.